BasementEngineering/MiniKenterprise/README.md

 # MiniKenterprise

 ## What is the Mini Kenterprise ?
-The Mini Kenterprise started as a fun little weekend project and to be really honest with you, I don't know what exactly it is supposed to be yet.
-First and foremost it is a shrunk down version of my "big" Kenterprise.
+The Mini Kenterprise started as a fun little weekend project First and foremost it is a shrunk down version of my "big" Kenterprise.
 A self driving boat for water surveying that I documented on [Instructables](https://www.instructables.com/Building-a-Self-Driving-Boat-ArduPilot-Rover/).
-While the Mini Kenterprise looks similar to it's bigg sister, its main goal is to get people interested in building their own drones.
+While the Mini Kenterprise looks similar to it's big sister, its main goal is to get people interested in building their own drone boats.
 ![Real Boat](images/MiniKenterpriseFeatures.png)
 Building a Mini Kenterprise touches all of the areas that are important in the construction of a big drone boat.
 We have 3D printing, soldering, programming and even wireless communication.
 All packaged in a little RC boat that uses two regular plastic bottles to stay afloat and can be controlled with a smartphone.